 Body wash for guys was revolutionized by Old Spice.

-This campaign, “The Man Your Man Could Smell Like,” was inspired by a significant insight: in 60% of cases, women make purchasing decisions for hygiene products, even for male family members.
+“The Man Your Man Could Smell Like” campaign was inspired by a significant insight: in 60% of cases, women make purchasing decisions for hygiene products, even for male family members.

 4- Wendy’s: Where’s the Beef?

-A memorable slogan is the essence of this successful campaign.
+A memorable slogan is the essence of every successful ad campaign.
+Wendy’s advertisement is one of these ad campaigns examples.
 Wendy’s chain of hamburger restaurants made a bold move by pointing out the lack of beef in competitors’ burgers (Big Mac and Whopper).
-And they used a cute set of old ladies to say so.
-The “Where’s the Beef?” campaign debuted in 1984 and ran until 1985.
+For this purpose, they used a cute set of old ladies to say “Where’s the Beef?”
+This campaign debuted in 1984 and ran until 1985.

 5- Absolut Vodka: The Absolut Bottle

-Absolut showcased the human side of its brand and opened the door to a consumer brand relationship by linking the vodka bottle shape to events like Christmas, locations like Oslo and Manhattan, and sporting events like the World Cup.
-Absolut had increased its US sales from a modest 10,000 cases in 1980 to 4.5 million cases by the time the campaign ended in the mid-2000s.
+Absolut showcased the human side of its brand and opened the door to a consumer-brand relationship by linking the vodka bottle shape to events like Christmas, locations like Oslo and Manhattan, and sporting events like the World Cup.
+Absolut is among the best ad campaigns examples, which had increased its US sales from a modest 10,000 cases in 1980 to 4.5 million cases by the time the campaign ended in the mid-2000s.

 6- California Milk Processor Board: Got Milk?